-They were given a pat on the back, some were ushered into mini-vans by angry parents who had invested time and who knows how much money into gymnastics classes and cheer school, and they were also given a consolation poem.
+They were given a pat on the back, some were ushered into mini-vans by angry parents who had invested time and who knows how much money into tumbling classes and cheer school, and they were also given a consolation poem.
 I can’t remember the whole poem but I do remember the first line… “if you cannot be a tree, be a shrub.”
-She tearfully showed me the poem and then started crying all over again.
+My best friend’s little sis tearfully showed me the poem and then started crying all over again.

 Well.
 It was clear that this was totally not acceptable, that these children were being bullied by the very people supposedly put in place to help them.

 One of my favorite teachers says: “if you cannot change it, make it holy” and that is exactly what we did.

 We went to my house, a car load of crying girls, took the stupid consolation poems and set them on fire in the kitchen sink.
 Then we scattered the ashes to the four directions and took turns telling each other what we liked about ourselves and one another.

 That little ritual did not change the fact that none of the girls I was taking care of hadn’t made the team.
 It did not magically make the next day totally OK for them.
 But there was healing, and laughter, and they woke up the next morning knowing that life would go on and that their worth was not determined by whether or not they “made the team.”

 If you cannot change it, make it holy.

 If you have a child that you love and they are experiencing a hard time…at school, in life, with their teachers or their peers, please know that you are not alone.